josemariasosa/rubik/README.md

 # rubik

-A set of very useful tools for data wrangling and processing that could be used with the Python library Pandas.
-This tools allows the user to give to a Pandas DataFrame any kind of complex structured, being able to arrange columns and rows as if they were part of a Rubik's cube.
+A set of very useful tools for data wrangling and data processing that could be used with the Python library Pandas.
+This tools allows the user to give to a Pandas DataFrame any kind of complex structure, being able to arrange columns and rows as if they were part of a Rubik's cube.

 Visit rubik code [here](https://github.com/josemariasosa/rubik/blob/master/rubik/rubik.py).